 Loading…

 The foundation of Visylix.
 A proprietary streaming engine built from scratch with native H.264/H.265 support.
 Not a wrapper around open-source libraries.
-Handles 1M+ concurrent connections, 5,000+ streams per node, with less than 2 GB memory per 1,000 streams.
+Handles thousands of concurrent streams per node, with less than 2 GB memory per 1,000 streams, and multi-cluster federation designed toward city-scale estates.
 Multi-protocol support including GB28181.
 Full stack cold start in under 60 seconds.

 Two ingestion modes to accommodate every camera, encoder, and deployment scenario.
 Visylix adapts to your infrastructure, not the other way around.